Commercial floor screeding project in Birmingham. Client : Commercial flooring Location : Birmingham Date : 2024

 Case studies

-Floor screeding at a new build property in Olney, Buckinghamshire Client : Property developer Location : Olney Date : 2024
+90㎡ underfloor heating screed at a new build property in Twywell, Northamptonshire.
+Client : Private property Location : Twywell Date : 2024